Last April, we talked about how history's greatest investor, Berkshire Hathaway's Warren Buffett, has two simple rules.

 Sounds great on paper, and that mind-set certainly helped Buffett on his path to billions.
 Practically speaking, though, the only way for us to be absolutely sure we won't lose money is to stuff it under our mattresses.

-Assuming we're investing, however, we can avoid losing money by avoiding value traps.
+Assuming we're investing, however, we can avoid losing money by steering clear of value traps.
 They're the stocks that look cheap -- and stay that way.
 Value traps are investing quicksand, and stepping in them is the surest way to leave your portfolio mired in the mud.

 3 more value traps to avoid right now